HiltonRoscoe/CDFPrototype/ENR/v2/sch/README.md

 - [Download](http://cdn.sw.altova.com/v2013r2/en/AltovaXMLCmu2013.exe) and install AltovaXML.

-> AltovaXML must be in your path or fully qualified The default installation path for x64 based computers is `C:\Program Files (x86)\Altova\AltovaXML2013`
+> AltovaXML must be in your path or fully qualified.
+The default installation path for x64 based computers is `C:\Program Files (x86)\Altova\AltovaXML2013`

 - Run the command having the form of: